Skip to content

 Recording a Test

-Dynamics 365 for Finance and Operations is completely web-based (unlike Dynamics AX) and you use a web browser to access the user interface.
-Therefore when recording a test using Rapise, you use the same web browser libraries that you use to record other web tests:
+Dynamics 365 for Finance and Operations is entirely web-based (unlike Dynamics AX), and its user interface is accessed via a web browser.
+Therefore, when recording a test with Rapise, you use the same web browser libraries as you would for other web tests:

-• Most of the Dynamics 365 user interface will be tested using the standard browser library for your web browser of choice (e.g. Internet Explorer HTML, Firefox HTML, and Chrome HTML).
+• Most of the Dynamics 365 user interface can be tested using the standard browser library for your chosen web browser (e.g., Internet Explorer HTML, Firefox HTML, or Chrome HTML).

-• In addition, there are special controls inside Dynamics 365 that Rapise has specialized support for.
-For that reason you'll also see the DomDynamicsAx library added to your test as well as the browser one.
-This DomDynamicsAx library adds additional rules that identify certain Dynamics 365 objects to make testing easier.
+• In addition, there are special controls within Dynamics 365 for which Rapise offers specialized support.
+For this reason, you will also see the DomDynamicsAx library added to your test alongside the browser library.
+This DomDynamicsAx library adds additional rules to identify specific Dynamics 365 objects, making testing easier.

-When you record your first test, you'll see the following library selection code generated automatically by Rapise:
+When you record your first test, you will see the following library selection code automatically generated by Rapise:

 g_load_libraries=["Web", "DomDynamicsAx"];

-If you don’t see the DomDynamicsAx library listed in your test, then you will need to manually add it.
+If you do not see the DomDynamicsAx library listed in your test, you will need to manually add it.

 Recording and Learning Objects

-During recording while you interact with Dynamics 365, Rapise captures objects and displays them in the object tree:
+During recording, as you interact with Dynamics 365, Rapise captures objects and displays them in the object tree:

 clip0143

-Some of these objects will be standard HTML DOM objects (e.g. button):
+Some of these objects will be standard HTML DOM objects (e.g., a button):

 clip0144